Brett-Tanner/Journal/2024/Sep_24.md

   - Could use the PIN field on event site users for that
   - Have an open, blank one anyone can use
   - Multi-stage?
 With stage by stage validations
+- New customer form
+  - Add a `MultiInput` for select/radio
+    - [] Still some issues with deserializing the custom type
+    - [] Add the partial to display it on the submission form
+    - [] Add the partial to display the responses on the Submission show page
+    - [] Extract the reusable/shared code from Single/MultiInput
+  - [] Will need to process the field `name` to ensure downcased and underscored
+  - [] Create a test form template that matches the new child registration one
+    - [] Seed it
+  - [] Create basic models for the courses etc., just so I can run the calculation
+  - [] Create a model for Contracts
+    - [] If Submission#template_id is 1 or some other dumb condition like that;
+      - Give a button to create a contract from it
+      - which calculates & stores the adjusted contract from the submission
+    - [] Calculates the fees based on form selections
+      - [] For courses, first month is least of unit price \* selected days remaining or the regular monthly cost
+      - [] Needs to add a bunch of other costs, like snack, textbook
+      - [] SMs should be able to manually adjust calculated values
+        - But only per item, not the total
+    - [] Needs to be printable as a PDF for signing, or some way to electronically sign